LCC-CIT/CS210-CourseMaterials/CS210_Syllabus.md

 ### Use of AI

 Generative AI tools such as GitHub Copilot or ChatGPT are useful resources and you are encouraged to use them, but don't use them to give you quiz answers or do your assignments for you.
 Use them to help you learn, to come up with ideas, or for drafts of text you write.

-## Attendance

-See the participation and attendance section under [Assessment and Grading](#Assessment and Grading) for grading criteria.

-### No Show Drop

-The college’s “no show, drop” policy requires that: during the first week students must complete at least one activity (a quiz or assignment) otherwise the student will be dropped from the class.

 ### Late Work